 Hanna Algattas, MD, joined the University of Pittsburgh Department of Neurological Surgery residency program in June of 2016 after graduating from the University of Rochester School of Medicine.
 He previously graduated from summa cum laude from Colgate University with a degree in cellular neuroscience with high honors.

-Prior to matriculation to medical school, Dr. Algattas worked with animal models of Alzheimer’s disease at the National Institute of Neurological Disorders and Stroke (NINDS).
-Dr. Algattas has been involved in research regarding traumatic brain injury (TBI) pathophysiology and management, Chronic Traumatic Encephalopathy (CTE), endoscopic endonasal approaches to craniopharyngiomas, cost-effectiveness in neuro-oncology, and outcome improvement after cranial and spinal surgery.
-He currently is involved in research regarding outcomes in skull base and endonasal neurosurgery as well as traumatic brain injury.
+Prior to matriculation to medical school, Dr. Algattas worked at the National Institute of Neurological Disorders and Stroke (NINDS).
+Dr. Algattas has been involved in research regarding traumatic brain injury (TBI) pathophysiology and management, Chronic Traumatic Encephalopathy (CTE), open and endoscopic skull base surgery, cost-effectiveness, and outcome improvement after cranial and spinal surgery.
+He currently is involved in research regarding complex endoscopic endonasal skull base surgery, neuro-oncology, neurotrauma, and traumatic brain and spinal cord injury.

 Dr. Algattas was born and raised in Syracuse, N.Y.
 Interests outside neurosurgery include weightlifting, squash, professional sports, and crossword puzzles.